Baha Araji

-He was a member of the committee that drafted the Constitution of Iraq, where he opposed the proposal for Shia and Sunni Arab Regions.
+He was a member of the committee that drafted the Constitution of Iraq.

 During coalition negotiations in 2006 he strongly opposed the inclusion of Iyad Allawi's Iraqi National List in the government, saying they represented a red line drawn in blood.
-This was a reference to the crackdown that Allawi's Iraqi Interim Government launched against the Mahdi Army.

 Personal life

 Bahaa Al Araji was born in Kazimiyah, Baghdad, to a large family.
 He was the 5th oldest child of 11 to Hussein Al-Araji.

-Iraq parliamentary Elections 2010
+Iraq parliamentary elections 2010

 Bahaa Al Araji stood in the 2010 Iraqi Parliamentary Elections for the Nasiriyah district as candidate no.2 for the National Iraqi Alliance.
 He won a seat in the new government formation with over 40,000 votes, becoming the most popular candidate in the Nasiriyah district.

 He was nominated as one of the ten names on the Sadrist mock election ballot and received 5% of the votes, however the elections outcomes were discarded due to allegations of the voting being biased.